tosborne89/to-do-app-web-components/README.md

 Clone/download this repository into your htdocs/www folder.

-Because this project uses ES Module imports, you must use a web-server to load the page (eg: ```python2 -m SimpleHTTPServer 8000```) and open the index.html.
+Because this project uses ES Module imports, you must use a web-server to load the page (eg: ```python -m SimpleHTTPServer 8000```) and open the index.html.

+This was built using ES6, ES Modules and HTML Templates and done as a project to somewhat learn vanilla JS custom web components.